pilotmoon/PopClip-Extensions/source/Evernote.popclipext/Readme.md

 <!--
 <img src="https://raw.githubusercontent.com/pilotmoon/PopClip-Extensions/master/source/Evernote.popclipext/Evernote-demo.gif" width="480px"> -->

 The extension has a single action that takes text as input and sends it to Evernote as a new note in your default notebook.
 Captures current web page title and URL, if available.

+This extension communicates directly with Evernote's servers and requires signing in to your Evernote account.

 ## About